TraxHigh/Hello-World/README.md

 # Hello-World
 Just started coding.
 Sup' Sup'!!
 Traxy here.
-I learned python and c++ on my high school days.
-Hope I learn more amazing stuffs.
+I learned python and c++ a bit on my high school days.
+I want to learn more about them.
+Hope I shall be better one day.